-- (1) This example of a social issue is not included as part of the initiatives outlined in the "SDGs Action Plan 2021". - (2) It is possible that the general public is the expected target of a Social Project, but even in such cases, it is recommended for issuers to identify the segment of the general public that will particularly benefit from the Project.
-Moreover, when Projects target the general public, attention may be paid so as not to exclude those facing socioeconomic challenges by ensuring that the said Project's products or services can be accessed by and provided at an affordable price to all populations. - (Note 1) The illustrative Social Projects above could include not only cases where issuers themselves independently implement the projects but also cases where financial institutions, etc. provide financial support for the Projects. - (Note 2) Eligible Social Projects to which the proceeds will be allocated should provide clear social benefits to specific social issues.
+^(2) It is possible that the general public is the expected target of a Social Project, but even in such cases, it is recommended for issuers to identify the segment of the general public that will particularly benefit from the Project.
+Moreover, when Projects target the general public, attention may be paid so as not to exclude those facing socioeconomic challenges by ensuring that the said Project's products or services can be accessed by and provided at an affordable price to all populations.

+where financial institutions, etc. provide financial support for the Projects.

+(Note 2) Eligible Social Projects to which the proceeds will be allocated should provide clear social benefits to specific social issues.
 "Social Projects with clear social benefits" mean projects assessed by issuers that the intended social benefits are clearly beneficial in comparison to the possible negative impacts on the environment and the society.